samonzeweb/pingo/README.md

 # Development

-The pingo package depends on external packages ( [golang.org/x/net...](https://godoc.org/golang.org/x/net) ) you have to install yourself if you cloned the git repository or if you need to run tests :
+The pingo package depends on [GoConvey](https://github.com/smartystreets/goconvey).
+Simply install all the necessary things with :

 ```
-go get
-go get github.com/smartystreets/goconvey
+go get -t
 ```

 The tests are naives.
 Testing some cases need disabling network card, changing routes, ...
 It's really hard to automate but easy to do manually if needed.